 - Chop and slice the vegetables of your choice.
 Or use a bag of pre-chopped vegetables.

-- Heat the sesame oil in a wok or large frypan and add the onions.
+- Heat the cooking oil in a wok or large frypan and add the onions.
 Sauté for one minute or until the onions turn translucent.
-Add the rest of the vegetables immediately followed by the chilli garlic sauce, soy sauce, black pepper and brown sugar.
-Add just a pinch of salt if you so wish.
+Add the rest of the vegetables immediately followed by the chilli garlic sauce, soy sauce, black pepper and brown sugar and sesame oil.
+Add just a pinch of salt.
 Not too much since the soy sauce is already quite salty.
-You can omit the salt altogether if you don’t want to add more.
 Toss the vegetables for 2-3 minutes on high heat.
 They should still have some crunch when you add them to the noodles.

 Step 3: Bring the noodles and vegetables together